Battle of Enerhodar

+Background

-On 28 February, the Russian Ministry of Defense announced that they captured the city of Enerhodar and the Zaporizhzhia Nuclear Power Plant.
-However, the mayor of Enerhodar, Dmytro Orlov, denied that the city and the power plant had been captured.
+On 28 February, the Russian Ministry of Defense announced that its forces had captured the city of Enerhodar and the Zaporizhzhia Nuclear Power Plant, though this was denied by the city's mayor, Dmytro Orlov and Energoatom, the Ukrainian state enterprise which operates the plant.
 Local citizens later barricaded the road to the plant and the entrance to the city, forcing the Russian forces to turn back.

 On 1 March, Ukrainian officials stated that Russian forces had surrounded the city, with a Russian convoy heading into Enerhodar around 2:00 pm.
 According to Orlov, the city had difficulties obtaining food.
 In the evening, a protest by local residents blocked Russian forces from entering the city.

 In the morning of 2 March, Orlov stated that Russian troops were again approaching the city.
 Protestors again blocked the roads; protestors carried Ukrainian flags and used garbage trucks as part of the blockade.
 Orlov told Ukrinform that two people were wounded when Russian soldiers allegedly threw grenades at a crowd of civilians.
 By 6:00 pm, the protest included two hundred residents, as well as power plant workers.
 Rafael Grossi, the Director General of the International Atomic Energy Agency, stated that the IAEA had been informed by Russian authorities that Russian forces were in control of territory around the nuclear power plant.